Part 2 of 5: Satisfying the requirements of a question

 Addressing all of the requirements

 The reason for this is that there are some easier marks in almost all question parts, such that where, for example, there are 10 marks available for a part of a question, you will find it easier to increase your mark from zero to four marks as opposed to from four marks to eight marks.
-Accordingly, you will benefit from attempting all parts of all four questions rather than spending extra time on some question parts and less, or no time, on others.
+Accordingly, you will benefit from attempting all parts of all three questions rather than spending extra time on some question parts and less, or no time, on others.
 You will have time to do this provided you manage your time carefully, and do not allow yourself to be sidetracked.

 The structure of the requirements of a Section A question is different from that of a Section B question.